Installation and Upgrade

 -

-Using the user/password combination retrieved in the previous step, login to the docker framework:
+Next on the CLI, using the same user/password combination retrieved in step 2, login to the docker repo:

 .docker/config.json